* Trump warns N.Korea that "all options are on the table"

 The missile, tested early on Tuesday, flew over Japan and landed in the Pacific about 735 miles off the northern region of Hokkaido, a rare occasion when North Korea fired projectiles over mainland Japan.

-Earlier this month, North Korea warned it would fire four missiles into the sea near the U.S. Pacific territory of Guam after Trump said the country would face "fire and fury" if it threatened the United States.
+Earlier this month, North Korea threatened to fire four missiles into the sea near the U.S. Pacific territory of Guam after Trump warned that the reclusive country would face "fire and fury" if it threatened the United States.

-Nine of the 11 major S&P sectors were lower, with the financial and materials sectors leading the decliners.
+Nine of the 11 major S&P sectors were lower, with the financial index's 1.08 percent loss leading the decliners.

-Best Buy tumbled 9 percent after the No. 1 U.S. consumer electronics retailer warned that its strong quarterly same-store sales performance should not be seen as a "new normal".
-The stock was the biggest percentage loser on the S&P.
+Best Buy was down 6.33 percent after the No. 1 U.S. consumer electronics retailer warned that its strong quarterly same-store sales performance should not be seen as a "new normal".

-Declining issues outnumbered advancers on the NYSE by 1,889 to 919.
-On the Nasdaq, 1,668 issues fell and 1,026 advanced.
-(Reporting by Sruthi Shankar and Tanya Agrawal in Bengaluru; Editing by Sriraj Kalluvila)
+Declining issues outnumbered advancers on the NYSE by 1,988 to 629.
+On the Nasdaq, 1,659 issues fell and 606 advanced.
+(Reporting by Sruthi Shankar in Bengaluru; Editing by Sriraj Kalluvila)